directvt/vtm/doc/architecture.md

 Tiling Window Manager<br>`tile`         | A window container with an organization of the hosting window area into mutually non-overlapping panes for nested windows.
 Desktop Region Marker<br>`site`         | A transparent resizable frame for marking the specific desktop region for quick navigation across the borderless workspace.

 Do not confuse the `Desktop Applet` names with the desktop object names, even though they are the same literally, e.g. `vtty` and `term`.
-Desktop objects of the same name as Desktop Applets are wrappers for heavy desktop objects that should be launched in parallel vtm instances.
+Desktop objects of the same name as Desktop Applets are wrappers for heavy desktop objects that should be launched in parallel vtm processes.

 # Usage scenarios